cms-l1-dpg/L1MenuTools/L1-HLT-acceptance/README.md

 `--MENUDIR`: Specify location of HLT python menus.
 Default: 'temp/'

-`--ROOTFILES`: Specify location of the txt file.
+`--ROOTFILES`: Specify location of the .txt file.
 Default: example-inputs/fnames.txt’

 `--TEMPDIR`: Specify the directory to which the HLT menus are stored.
 Default: ‘temp/’